nwthomas/heapq/README.md

-# Expansion Pack 🎮
+# heapq 🥞

-TypeScript implementations of various modules missing from JavaScript's standard library.
+A TypeScript implementation of the Python heapq module